ucladevx/Bmaps-Backend/README.md

 ## Repo Breakdown

-- Database config/data in `/database`
+- Database config/data is in `/database`
-- Backend source code in `src/`
+- Backend source code is in `src/`
-- tkinter GUIs in `tkinter/`
+- tkinter GUIs is in `tkinter/`
-- Autodocumentation in `docs/`
+- Autodocumentation is in `docs/`
-- Beautiful Soup Scraping in `scraping/`
+- Beautiful Soup Scraping is in `scraping/`